gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 of BeiDou’s Interface Control Document (ICD), a 77-page document that included details of the navigation message, including parameters of the satellite almanacs and ephemerides that were missing from a “test version” of the ICD released exactly one year before.
-One year later version 2.0 was released, and version 2.1 followed in November 2016[^Beidou].
+One year later version 2.0 was released, version 2.1 followed in November 2016[^Beidou] and version 3.0 in February 2019[^BeidouB1I].
 Starting 2018, version 1.0 of the ICD for B1C[^BeidouB1C], B2a[^BeidouB2a] and B3I[^BeidouB3I] signals were released, describing the open services deployed in the BSD-3 phase of the system development.

 ![BeiDou Logo]({{ "/assets/images/BeiDou-Logo.png" | relative_url }}){:height="250px" width="250x"}{: .align-left} On December, 2012, the China Satellite Navigation Office released the
 official logo of the BeiDou system, the design of which incorporates the